yxuansu/MAGIC/README.md

-# Language Models can See: Zero-Shot Image Captioning with CLIP
+# Language Models can See: Plugging Visual Control in Text Generation